medialab/trajectories-of-engagement/client/src/contents/en/introduction.md

 **Registration**

-The morning session is open to the public, subject to availability.
+The day session is open to the public, subject to availability.
 Please register at <trajectories@liste.parisnanterre.fr>

 ### Abstract